leofidelis11/rf_browser_poc/README.md

 ## **Test Steps**

-1. Enter the website and scroll down about halfway down the page.
+1. Enter the website and scroll down about halfway down the page
-2. Chose a product and click on “View product” under the picture of the product.
+2. Chose a product and click on “View product” under the picture of the product
 3. In the Quantity box enter 30
 4. Click “Add to cart”
 5. Click on “Proceed to Checkout”